|

 "Look

-the fuck at that!" he pointed, freezing the video as a
+one!" he pointed, freezing the video as a cameraman, probably dead

 "Our